DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Nationalist Thought And The Colonial World.md

 In specifying this application of Enlightenment principles to the conditions of modern politics, the lbieral defender would play into Kedourie's hand: this specification would have to be in terms of progress, of teh spread of science and rationality, destroying the central moral claim of the 'core doctrine' of nationalism - the autonomy of national self-consciousness.

-He may retort that nationalist doctrine is derived from European thought, alien to the non-EUropean world.
+He may retort that nationalist doctrine is derived from European thought, alien to the non-European world.

 9